 Process – Log into the company CRM using LastPass

 - Go to the CRM website and click “Log in”.
-LastPass will detect the login details and auto-populates the fields in the login boxes.
+LastPass will detect the login details and auto-populate the fields in the login boxes.

 - Click “Enter”.

-Your first order of business is to create a policy for the task of your choice (a good choice to start off with, for an outcome that needs to be repeated).
+Your first order of business is to select a task/activity that you want to document.
 Let’s use social media marketing as an example.

 The process is a high-level map of how to manage your social media accounts.
 It will outline the tasks needed to be carried out to keep social media accounts current.

-To scale, every business need systems.
-A system is the combination of the policy, process and the procedure.
+To scale, every business needs systems.
+A system is the combination of policy, process and procedure.

 Start by creating a policy in one aspect of your business; the policy is your set of rules and guidelines.
 Outline the main steps; this is your process.
 From there, document the exact steps that someone (a team member, supplier or client) can follow to complete the task.